sanskrit/raw_etexts_english/blogs/manasataramgini/2009-08-03_the-accomodation-of-women-and-shudra-s-in-the-pashupata-system.md

 +++
-title = "The accomodation of women and shUdra-s in the pAshupataxa0system"
+title = "The accomodation of women and shUdra-s in the pAshupata system"

 +++
 As we noted before the pAshupata tradition was originally strictly